SmartDataAnalytics/SML-Bench/learningtasks/README.md

 Learning problems are usually put into the directories `SML-Bench/learningtasks/<learningtask>/lp/<learningproblem>`.
 Given we want to define a learning problem `firstlearningproblem` for the Prolog representation of our learning task `mytask` it will reside at `SML-Bench/learningtasks/mytask/prolog/lp/firstlearningproblem`.
 Inside this directory there will be files called `pos.pl` and `neg.pl` containing Prolog expressions of the positive and negative examples, respectively.
-In case of a learning problem for an OWL representations the files should be named `pos.txt` and `neg.txt`.
+In case of a learning problem for an OWL representation the files should be named `pos.txt` and `neg.txt`.
 Dedicated learning system configurations are declared in files named as the learning system with a file suffix `.conf`.
-Accordingly a Aleph configuration file for the given learning problem could be found at `SML-Bench/learningtasks/mytask/prolog/lp/firstlearningproblem/aleph.conf`.
+Accordingly an Aleph configuration file for the given learning problem could be found at `SML-Bench/learningtasks/mytask/prolog/lp/firstlearningproblem/aleph.conf`.

 ## Candidate Datasets